-114. Discussing the ghetto-like living circumstances Defendants caused in Greenwood, resident Dr. Charles Bate, a Black physician who moved to Tulsa in 1940, recalled that during the 1940s:
+88. Discussing the blighted living circumstances that Defendants had caused in Greenwood, resident Dr. Charles Bate, an African-American physician who moved to Tulsa in 1940, recalled that during the 1940s:

 There were about 20,000 blacks in an area about less than four square miles.
 I had never seen living conditions in a city like they were in Tulsa.
 [There were] 25 foot lots with 3 houses on one lot.
 And you'd have to go through the first two houses to get into the last house.
 There were outdoor privies everywhere.
-And none of the streets were paved in the Negro area of Tulsa...
+And none of the streets were paved in the Negro area of Tulsa....
 They didn't get paved up until the late 40s or 50s.
 Just mud streets everywhere.
-And very narrow.40
+And very narrow.37

-115. In 1958, the Tulsa Urban League published a report entitled "A Concise Review of Housing Problems Affecting Negroes in Tulsa" that documents those concerns as follows:
+89. In 1958, the Tulsa Urban League published a report entitled "A Concise Review of Housing Problems Affecting Negroes in Tulsa" that documents the state of the nuisance caused by the Massacre as it existed at that time:

 Since the race riot of 1921, a critical shortage of this type [suitable] housing, almost to the point of non-existence, forced Negroes who desired better housing but could not afford new houses to remain in shacks or in blighted old houses...for Negro Tulsans, the slums...where at least 65% of the Tulsa Negros still live, cannot be ignored.
 Much of the housing in the Negro slum areas is substandard and inadequate in basic structure and sanitary facilities.
 Shacks constructed from building material scraps and tarpaper serve as shelter to many Tulsa Negro families.
 Old buses have been parked and converted to resident uses.
 Unscreened windows provide easy access for flies and vermin.
 In dilapidated apartment buildings and rooming houses, baths are often shared by the occupants of as many as five to twenty dwelling units.
-Many dwelling units have no running water and no sewer connections for sinks and water closets...The 1950 census indicated that over-crowding was a big problem in Tulsa Negro localities and the situation has not improved to the present date.41 https://www.theatlantic.com/magazine/archive/2018/02/martin-luther-king-jr-the-crisis-in-americas-cities/552536/.
+Many dwelling units have no running water and no sewer connections for sinks and water closets....
+The 1950 census indicated that over-